 There’s no denying that a website is the most essential component for marketing any business today.
 Unfortunately, you’re now competing with millions of other sites and blogs for an online audience that is overwhelmed with choices, has limited attention and way too much to see and absorb.

-Like never before, there is an imperative to define and present your value to prospects and customers.
-Because if they don’t understand what you offer or how or why they should use, buy or work with your solution, they won’t convert.
+Like never before, there is an imperative to define and present your value online to prospects and customers.
+Because if they don’t understand what you offer, how you’re different or why they should use, buy or work with your solution, they won’t convert.
 Developing a structured brand positioning that summarizes and simplifies the value you’re offering is essential for content marketing success.

 If you don’t have this, you’re going to need it to develop it first.
 Why?
 Because it will become the strategic guidelines for all of the content that you’ll be presenting online.